 There are a number of mental health specialists you may see if you have PTSD.
 These could be a psychologist, a community mental health nurse or a psychiatrist.

 You may have symptoms of PTSD for less than 4 weeks.
 If so, you may be recommended 'watchful waiting'.

 Watchful waiting involves monitoring your symptoms to see if they improve or get worse.
 2 in every 3 people who develop problems after a traumatic experience improve within a few weeks without treatment.

 If watchful waiting is recommended, you should have a follow-up appointment within 1 month.

 If you have PTSD that requires treatment, psychological therapies are usually recommended first.
-A combination of a psychological therapy and medication may be recommended if you have severe or persistent PTSD.
+A combination of a psychological therapy and medicine may be recommended if you have severe or persistent PTSD.

 Your GP can refer you to a community mental health team.
 Or you can refer yourself to primary care psychology.